aspose-pdf-cloud/aspose-pdf-cloud-dotnet/docs/TextLine.md

 ﻿# Aspose.Pdf.Cloud.Sdk.Model.TextLine
-A line of text to be inserted into .
+A line of text to be inserted into paragraph.

 ## Properties